BenYeung4/Food_Festival/README.md

 - npm install webpack-dev-server -D - run the code in server without internet ~npm run start:dev - will run in the development server or can use localhost: 8080

+- npm install -D webpack-pwa-manifest - blueprint of a PWA, JSON file that will contain the metadata such as a title, a description, and an icon that tells the user's device what it is installing and how it should lok on the home screen.

 additional assistance:

 https://imagecompressor.com/ - helps reduce image size